Kylie Verzosa: Career

+Verzosa was a member of the Professional Models Association of the Philippines.
+She has done ramp and print modeling.

 She is the CEO and founder of "Sola," a brand embodying empowerment and independence, as reflected in its Latin meaning: a woman who can stand on her own.
 Sola specializes in body shapers, offering five distinctive styles, available in three vibrant colors, and catered to six different sizes.

 Kylie Verzosa co-manages the Philippine operations of the Japanese-funded real estate start-up PropertyAccess.

 Verzosa starred in her first major film, the 2021 psychological thriller film The Housemaid, a Filipino adaptation of a 2010 Korean film.
 She acted alongside Albert Martinez and several veteran actors.
+She has gone on to appear in various Vivamax films.

-On the 27 September 2024, the Miss Cosmo Organization announced that Verzosa would host both the preliminary and grand final of the first Miss Cosmo 2024.
+On September 27, 2024, the Miss Cosmo Organization announced that Verzosa would host both the preliminary and grand final of the first Miss Cosmo 2024.

+Personal life

+Verzosa is an advocate of mental health, depression, and suicide awareness.
+Verzosa volunteered for the Natasha Goulbourn Foundation, which aims to educate people about depression and suicide.
+She later on created Mental Health Matters, an online support group which aims to give emotional support to people who are experiencing depression, anxiety disorder, and other forms of mental illnesses.

+In 2026, Verzosa announced her engagement to entrepreneur Emil Eriksen.